aryaxt/MagicalMapper/README.md

 MagicalMapper
 =============

-I started this library hoping that Swift would eventually support reflectio wehich would lead to some really cool features, but that hasn't happened yet.
+I started this library hoping that Swift would eventually support reflection wehich would lead to some really cool features, but that hasn't happened yet.

 Until then you can use the objective c version I've written that supports both NSObjects and NSManagedObjects https://github.com/aryaxt/OCMapper